kiwilad-nz/AdguardHome/README.md

 # AdguardHome

-My Adguard Home configuration and block/allow lists.
+My Adguard Home block/allow lists.
 Includes some regex to allow for allowing some false positives particularly with email, images and links.